kyma-project/api-gateway/docs/user/custom-resources/apirule/04-40-apirule-mutators.md

 | `noop`                 | [Oathkeeper](https://www.ory.sh/docs/oathkeeper/pipeline/mutator) mutator |
 | `allow`                | No mutators supported                                                     |

-This document explains and provides examples of Istio mutators that are compatible with JWT access strategy.
-Additionally, it explores the possibility of using Oathkeeper mutators with Istio, and provides guidance on how to configure them.
+This document explains and provides examples of Istio mutators compatible with the JWT access strategy.
+Additionally, it explores the possibility of using Oathkeeper mutators with Istio and provides guidance on configuring them.

 ## Istio mutators
 The `cookie` and `header` mutators are supported in combination with the JWT access strategy.
 You are allowed to configure multiple mutators for one APIRule, but only one mutator of each type is allowed.

 ### Header mutator
 The headers are defined in the **headers** field of the header mutator configuration.
 The keys represent the names of the headers, and each value is a string.
-You can use [Envoy command operators](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators) in the header value to perform operations such as copying an incoming header to a new header.
+You can use [Envoy command operators](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators) in the header value to perform operations such as copying an incoming header to a new one.
 The configured headers are applied to the request.
 They overwrite any existing headers with the same name.

 <div tabs name="api-rule" group="sample-cr">
   <details>